| Size | 22 mm – 55-15522, 22 mm – 55-17722, 38 mm – 55-17738, 38 mm – 55-15538 |

 Related products

-The PITANGUY 55-23014 is a surgical instrument measuring 14 cm (approximately 5½ inches) in length, often employed in medical procedures.
-Its specific function and application depend on the surgical context and specialty, such as plastic surgery, general surgery, or orthopedics.
-This instrument is a valuable tool used by healthcare professionals to assist in precise and controlled surgical maneuvers during various procedures.
+The GORNEY 55-17438 7 is a surgical instrument measuring 38 mm (approximately 3 inches) in length, designed for specific medical applications.
+Its exact function and use depend on the surgical context and specialty, such as general surgery or orthopedics.
+This instrument is likely part of a larger set used by healthcare professionals to perform various surgical procedures effectively.

 FREEMAN – AREOLA MARKER SHARP STAINLESS STEEL DOUBLE ENDED